oracle/graal/substratevm/DebugInfo.md

 798:	"[Ljava.lang.String;"
 ```

-Indeed it is useful to define a gdb command `hubname` to execute this
+Indeed it is useful to define a gdb command `hubname_raw` to execute this
-operation on an arbitrary input argument
+operation on an arbitrary raw memory address

 ```
-command hubname
+command hubname_raw
   x/s ((_objhdr *)($arg0))->hub->name->value->data
 end

-(gdb) hubname $2
+(gdb) hubname_raw $2
 0x904798:	"[Ljava.lang.String;"
 ```

-Notice that the `hubname` command also masks out the low 3 flag bits in
-the hub field that may sometimes get set by the runtime during program operation.

 Attempting to print the hub name for an invalid reference will fail
 safe, printing an error message.

 ```
-(gdb) p/x (_objhdr *)$rdx
+(gdb) p/x $rdx
 $5 = 0x2
 (gdb) hubname $rdx
 Cannot access memory at address 0x2
 ```

-Array type layouts are modelled with a class.
+Array type layouts are also modelled with a class.
 The class inherits
 fields from an array header struct specific to the array element type,
 one of _arrhdrZ _arrhdrB, _arrhdrS, ... _arrhdrA (the last one is for
 object arrays).
 Inherited fields include the hub, array length, idHash